 There are several reasons people take up an insurance policy.
-The most important of them all is risk protection, an insurance contract offers.
+The most important of them all is risk protection, which an insurance contract offers.
 The coronavirus was declared a global pandemic disease by the World Health Organization (WHO) in March 2020.
 And to date, it has affected over 200 countries and recorded several thousands of deaths.

 Given this, the virus exposes the nation as a whole to all forms of risk either directly or indirectly.
 For any organization in the risk protection business, these are indeed trying times for the insurance companies in Nigeria.
 We take a look at some ways the outbreak could affect insurance in Nigeria;

 Also, read more on what insurance means to the average Nigerian.

 What are the 7 ways corona virus could affect insurance in Nigeria?